chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    What should be the visibility of methods?
-Applying the above rules excludes, for example, the methods defined in the same module as the receiver type when neither that module nor its use is visible from the scope of the function call.
+Applying the above rules excludes, for example, the methods defined in the same module as the receiver type when that module is neither visible nor reachable through module uses or imports from the scope of the function call.

 .. _Determining_Candidate_Functions: